Joy has been a goat lover and cheese lover for 20 years. She enjoys experimenting with making her own cheeses and dairy products.

 To save yourself time and trouble, you can sometimes carefully pour off some of the buttermilk before beginning to churn.

-This was a sloppy batch, which yielded only 3 1/2 cups of butter.
-As soon as I turned the crank, the buttermilk coated the glass from top to bottom, so I had to take the lid off to check progress (my churn doesn't have a peek hole in the lid).
+- This was a sloppy batch, which yielded only 3 1/2 cups of butter.
+As soon as I turned the crank, the buttermilk coated the glass from top to bottom, so I had to take the lid off to check progress.
+My churn doesn't have a peek hole in the lid, though a small amount of air gets in around the crank rod, which helps the butter "come."

-You can expect to crank away for 10 or 15 minutes, depending on factors such as the heat of both your butter and the house, the amount of buttermilk, and perhaps even what the goats were fed.
+- You can expect to crank away for 10 or 15 minutes, depending on factors such as the heat of both your butter and your house, the amount of buttermilk, and even what the goats were fed.
 You can hold the churn on a tabletop, or in your lap.
-I usually hug it to my chest, or between my knees, with a corner resting on my chair.
+I usually hug it to my chest, or I squeeze it between my knees with a corner resting on my chair.

-As the butter forms, the buttermilk will trickled down the mounds and sometimes pool at the bottom.
+- As the butter forms, the buttermilk will trickle down the mounds and sometimes pool at the bottom.
 I usually don't get more than a tablespoon or three.

-If you have a choice in the matter, opt for a proper, wooden butter paddle instead of a rubber scraper.
-The paddle seems to manipulate the butter in a way that rubber cannot....perhaps because the wood sucks up some of the buttermilk...perhaps because it is wood, and therefore natural.
+If you have a choice, opt for a proper, wooden butter paddle instead of a rubber scraper.
+The paddle seems to manipulate the butter in a way that rubber cannot . . . perhaps because the wood sucks up some of the buttermilk . . . perhaps because it is wood, and therefore natural.

-I also don't color mine.
+- I also don't color mine.
 Goat products are white, no matter the time of year or the grazing conditions.
-Ma Ingalls, I remember reading, colored her winter butter with carrot juice.
+Ma Ingalls from the "Little House" books, I remember reading, colored her winter butter with carrot juice.
 There are special colorings available on the market if you don't like white butter.

-Package it however you like, and you're done.
+- Package it however you like, and you're done.
 I don't often use my 1-lb. mold, as it is too big to be practical for my family.
 As my children grow, I may find it to be ideal.
-For now, I prefer to use recycled 1-cup yogurt containers, begged off of friends who don't yet make their own.
-However you package your butter, label it carefully!
+For now, I prefer to use recycled 1-cup yogurt containers, begged off of friends who don't yet make their own dairy products.
+However you package your butter, label it carefully with exact product, date, and notes about the quality of the batch!

 Cooking and Use Tips